-Care Compass Network PPS (Co-led by United Health Services and Cortland Regional Medical Center) serves six counties in the Southern Tier of New York: Broome, Chemung, Chenango, Cortland, Delaware, Schuyler.
+Care Compass Network PPS, led by the newco company Care Compass Network, () serves nine counties in the Southern Tier of New York: Broome, Chemung, Chenango, Cortland, Delaware, Schuyler, Steuben, Tioga, and Tompkins.
 The Medicaid population attributed to this PPS for performance totals 102,386.
 The Medicaid population attributed to this PPS for valuation was 186,101.
 Care Compass Network was awarded a total valuation of \$224,540,275 in available DSRIP Performance Funds over the five year DSRIP project.